eirinihouv/bts-id-assignment/README.md

+##Prohject
-This is a concept for a skateboarding online store.
+This project is a website concept for a skateboarding online store.

+##Tools used
-The Design was made using Framer X and the Frame API for React.
+The Design was made using Framer X and using the Frame API for ReactJS.